 When you provide us with personal information, we imply that you consent to our collecting it and using it for that specific reason only.
 If we ask for your personal information for a secondary reason, we are obliged to let you know the purpose of the request before you give your consent.

-If after you opt-in you change your mind, you may withdraw your consent for us to contact you, for the continued collection, use or disclosure of your information, at any time, by contacting us at email@example.com or mailing us at Acting on Impulse, 8 Dobbinetts Lane, Manchester M23 9NB.
+If after you opt-in you change your mind, you may withdraw your consent for us to contact you or for the continued collection, use or disclosure of your information, at any time, by contacting us at email@example.com or writing to Acting on Impulse, 8 Dobbinetts Lane, Manchester M23 9NB.
+If you wish to unsubscribe from our email communications there will be an unsubscribe button at the bottom of each email.

 Artist release forms cannot be withdrawn.

 As with all actors, you will be photographed and recorded (i.e. your image and voice will be captured) (a) during workshops and (b) during filming.
 In both instances you will be asked to sign an artist release form, consenting to Acting on Impulse capturing and using your image for legitimate purposes.
 The form will include personal information.
-The artist release forms for filming are legal documents, will be kept securely and the information on them released only for legitimate purposes (e.g. to the film Producer).
+The artist release forms for filming are legal documents, and therefore cannot be withdrawn.
+They will be kept securely and the information on them released only for legitimate purposes (e.g. to the film Producer).

 Additional biographical details are usually given for the film Premiere programme.
 By giving this information verbally, consent to use it is assumed.